ManticoreGamesInc/platform-documentation/src/references/media_library.md

 ## My Brushes

 All assets created from the Media Library can be found in **My Brushes** in the **Project Content** window.
-These brushes can be used in the UI by dragging them in to the preview window or Hierarchy.
+These brushes can be used in the UI by dragging them into the preview window or Hierarchy.

 If a brush is not added to an existing UI Container, then one will be created automatically.